-Candidates appearing for the CBT examination can check their grades as soon as they complete the assessment.
+Candidates appearing for the CBT examination can check their grades as soon as they complete the assessment except for their writing section score.
 Those opting for the PBT format will be informed of their scores within ten days of appearing for the examination.

 Recognition of TASC scores

 The TASC certificate stands equal to a high school diploma.
 Hence, most states recognize these scores.
 However, some states expect candidates applying to colleges also to submit SAT scores or appear for a placement test.

 Retaking the TASC Test

 Candidates who have not been able to clear even one of the subjects in the test will have to wait for the time duration stipulated by their state.
 Candidates who have failed only in one or two subjects in the test will be able to retake the test 2 times for free without any hassle.
 But once the two retakes are over, they will have to pay an amount of $10.40 per subject in order to retake the subjects.
 This cost will be subject to variations and additional charges depending upon the state the candidate lives in.